What is the Best Dog Nutritrion? 6 Essential Nutrients for a Healthy Dog

 What this pigment does is it can help improve your dog’s visual clarity, prevent cognitive decline caused by age and enhance memory.

-One berry that we caution you giving to your dog is strawberries, as they can cause allergic reactions similar to ones seen in humans.
+One berry that we caution you giving to your dog is strawberries, as strawberries can cause allergic reactions similar to ones seen in humans.

 This is another anti-inflammatory and antioxidant-packed fruit which is good for your dog.
 It’s juicy, sweet, very refreshing and perfect to quench your dog’s thirst.